Tips • April 6, 2022

 Wire transfers are quite secure, but they do carry some risks.

-Since wire transfers require the recipient’s bank account number and a network (i.e. SWIFT) code, any errors in these numbers (such as incorrect digits) can sidetrack your transfer, or result in it being deposited into the wrong account.
+Since wire transfers require the recipient’s bank account number and a network code or SWIFT code, any errors in these numbers (such as incorrect digits) can sidetrack your transfer, or result in it being deposited into the wrong account.

 As such, you need to be careful when entering the information you’ll be using with your wire transfer services.
-You should also use a financial institution you trust, that you know has security features in place to protect your wire transfer from avoidable issues in the delivery process.
+You should also use a financial institution you trust, that you know has security features in place to protect your wire transfer from unforeseen issues in the delivery and payment settlement process.

 #8: Can You Track Your Wire Transfers?

-This way, if something unexpected occurs, you can step in quickly to help rectify the issue.
+This way, if something unexpected occurs, you can have your bank step in quickly to help rectify the issue.

-When you make a wire transfer, you get a Federal Reference Number as the confirmation of your transaction.
+When you send a Fedwire or local U.S. wire transfer, you get a Federal Reference Number as the confirmation of your transaction.
 You can contact your bank to track your wire transfer, and they’ll use your Federal Reference number to trace it.

 They’ll be able to see the transactional details between your bank, the corresponding bank into which funds are being deposited, as well as identify the wire transfer’s current location.

-If you notice your wire isn’t being posted to the correct account, you can request a recall wire.
+If you notice your wire isn’t being posted to the correct account, you can request a wire recall.
 In this situation, your funds are transferred back into your account.
-Ideally, this should always be done before funds end up in the wrong account, and it becomes more challenging to retrieve them.
+Ideally, this should always be done before funds end up in the wrong account, as it becomes more challenging to retrieve them once they’ve been credited to another account.
+Your bank can attempt to retrieve it on a best-efforts basis only, once it is paid out.

 If your wire is taking longer than it’s supposed to and you’re starting to become concerned, contact the sender to acquire the following info:

-- The Federal Reference number attached to the transfer
+- The Federal Reference number or SWIFT Reference Number attached to the transfer

 - The SWIFT number for the bank of the sender